 For the next part of our series on food-based enrichment toys, we’ll be discussing the Woof Pupsicle.
-Specifically, we’ll be talking about our favorite Pupsicle recipes that we use as well as the pros and cons of the Pupsicle when compared to similar devices.
+Specifically, we’ll be talking about our favorite Pupsicle recipes that we use, as well as the pros and cons of the Pupsicle when compared to similar devices.

-Food-based enrichment, like the Pupsicle or DIY snuffle mats, can help keep your pup engaged and active for much cheaper than the average dog toy!
-Frozen food-based enrichment has become a staple in our dogs’ routines and it’s a fantastic option if you need to entertain your dog for a short time.
+Food-based enrichment, like the Pupsicle or homemade snuffle mats, can help keep your pup engaged and active for much cheaper than the average dog toy!
+Frozen food-based enrichment has become a staple in our dogs’ routines, and it’s a fantastic option if you need to entertain your dog for a short time.
 We love interacting with our dogs, but it’s important to keep a variety of options available for when you need to do something without your pup, too!
-Prim knows around what time her frozen enrichment occurs at and will even wait in front of the refrigerator occasionally until we get it!
+Prim knows around what time her frozen enrichment occurs and will even wait in front of the refrigerator until we get it!

-If you want to read more about food-based enrichment, check our Enriching Your Pets Environment With Their Food by VCA Hospitals.
+If you want to read more about food-based enrichment, check out Enriching Your Pets Environment With Their Food by VCA Hospitals.
 There’s a slew of benefits for every pup, even ones who get plenty of exercise!

 Why we (and our dogs) love the Woof Pupsicle